LT-LIDER/LT-LIDER/chapter8/README.md

 Language of instruction: English

-Activity overview:
+Overview:
-- Task 1: Students will use automatic speech recognition (ASR) to:
+- Activity 1: Students will use automatic speech recognition (ASR) to:
 	- dictate content
 	- translate from scratch
 	- post-edit MT suggestions (ProMUT hypotheses)
  	- measure the impact of this technology on their productivity, output quality, and well-being.
-- Task 2: Students will use automatic speech synthesis (text-to-speech-TTS) to:
+- Activity 2: Students will use automatic speech synthesis (text-to-speech-TTS) to:
 	- post-edit MT suggestions (ProMUT hypotheses)
  	- measure the impact of this technology on their effort levels, preferences and output quality.